Anorov/cloudflare-scrape/README.md

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.

-Due to Cloudflare continuously changing and hardening their protection page, cloudflare-scrape now uses **[PyV8](https://code.google.com/p/pyv8/)**, a Python wrapper around Google's V8 Javascript engine.
+Due to Cloudflare continuously changing and hardening their protection page, cloudflare-scrape now uses **[SpiderMonkey](https://github.com/davisp/python-spidermonkey)**, a Python wrapper around Mozilla's SpiderMonkey Javascript engine.

 Note: This only works when regular Cloudflare anti-bots is enabled (the "Checking your browser before accessing..." loading page).
 If there is a reCAPTCHA challenge, you're out of luck.
 Thankfully, the Javascript check page is much more common.